-The climate of this ecological site is humid with cool, foggy summers and cool, rainy winters.
-Close proximity to the coast limits the diurnal and seasonal range in temperatures.
-Mean annual precipitation ranges from 56 to 71 inches and usually falls from October to May.
-Mean annual temperature is 50 to 55 degrees F.
+The climate is humid with cool, foggy summers and cool, moist winters.
+Proximity to the coastal limits the diurnal range in temperatures.
+Mean annual temperature is 50 to 55 degrees.
+Total annual precipitation ranges from 60 to 71 inches and usually falls from October to May.